Saeven/circlical-laminas-tailwind-forms/README.md

 # Themed Forms for Laminas (with optional Tailwind Goodies)

 I built this rig to create a standardized "theme" approach to skinning Laminas forms.
 In a large team, people can often do things differently, rolling their own CSS.
-This puts a stop to this, design considerations were:
+This puts a stop to this.

+Design goals were:

-* make the system as transparent as possible (no thick overrides)
+* make the system as transparent as possible (no thick overrides) so that it survives Laminas/Form changes.
 * allow you to define the look of a form with a single parameter (theme)
-* define themes at the config level, in PHP
+* enforce that themes are created only at the config level, in PHP
-* don't interfere when classes are explicitly set
+* don't interfere when classes are explicitly set, in other words, get out of the way if need be
 * smallest footprint possible

 # Installation